This is Evan, and I have a project that I am working on right now, and I am hoping a lot of people might help me with my project.

 Thank you so much to all of my friends and now here is my mom to tell you something:

-Sarah and Henk Jordaan are part of an organization called HAND-Philippines.
+Henk Jordaan and Sarah Harding are part of an organization called HAND-Philippines.
 The organization does have 501(c)3 status, and all donations are tax deductible.
 If anyone wishes to contribute, checks can be made payable to HAND-Philippines and mailed to the following address:

 P.O.
 Box 4